AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/opt_in_preview.png)

-^ Let's show how easily we can extend this.
-Consider the example where your manager wants to add some opt in field.
+^ Show how easy it is to expand.

 ---

 # RegistrationRobot

-Only requires one new method on registration.

 ```kotlin
 fun emailOptIn(): RegistrationRobot {